 It’s a little perplexing why these headphones don’t use USB-C to charge in a world that’s largely moved beyond microUSB, but that’s really not much of an issue.
 For better or worse, the charging port is on the right ear cup, while the 3.5mm jack is on the left.
 While that does mean listening to your cans while charging will be a pain, the upside is that you never have to worry about wiring issues or other common build problems frying one jack or the other.

 Though you can use the included 3.5mm TRRS wired plug, many will elect to use the wireless Bluetooth features of this set of cans.
-I’m still not a fan, but if there’s a set of headphones out there that can make the most of the tech, it’s the WH-1000X M2.
+I’m still not a fan, but if there’s a set of headphones out there that can make the most of the tech, it’s the WH-1000XM2.
 I say this, because the control interface is super good, and you need to be listening wirelessly in order to make full use of it.
 There are the basic functions, like swipe forward and backward to skip tracks, swiping up and down to adjust volume, and tapping to play/pause your music.
-But there’s a couple advanced features too, like starting a passthrough function so you can hear the world around you if you put your hand over the right ear cup.
+But there are a couple advanced features too, like starting a passthrough function so you can hear the world around you if you put your hand over the right ear cup.

-Not only does the WH-1000X M2 support Sony’s LDAC hi-res audio codec (works only with Sony, Android 8+ sources), but it also supports the prized aptX, aptX HD, and AAC codecs that are the best of Bluetooth for Android and Apple, respectively.
+Not only does the Sony WH-1000XM2 support Sony’s LDAC hi-res audio codec (works only with Sony, Android 8+ sources), but it also supports the prized aptX, aptX HD, and AAC codecs that are the best of Bluetooth for Android and Apple, respectively.
 If you own a phone without aptX or AAC support, you’re going to wind up with crappier audio in the SBC codec.
 Though most newer phones can push the bitrate above 200kbps, you might notice a quiet hiss in the background or your tunes sounding a bit muffled.
 That’s normal, and not a flaw of the headphones themselves: it’s a problem inherent to crappier Bluetooth standards.

 How well does it cancel noise?

 Damned well.
-Though, I should point out that a lot of how the WH-1000XM2 keeps garbage sound out has to do with the fact that they isolate pretty well anyway.
+Though, I should point out that a lot of how the Sony WH-1000XM2 keeps garbage sound out has to do with the fact that they isolate pretty well anyway.
 That’s not a bad thing though: isolating a lot of noise keeps incidental sounds at bay too, and it’s preferable to ANC alone.

 Before using this feature, you may want to play around the app a bit, because it allows you to calibrate the WH-1000XM2 to your head.
 It plays a couple test tones, measures the response, and adjusts accordingly.